 Step 3: Design your page

-💡 Tip: set up the page title as “Bug analysis of:” and then insert the issue summary.
+💡 Tip: set up the page title combining static text like “Bug analysis of:” with details from the issue like the summary or key.
 Your page title will be dynamically created each time the recipe is used.

 Activate your recipe, and you’re ready!

 Trigger Confluence page creation automatically from Jira with a post-function

 Has your team forgotten to create and link the bug analysis/post-mortem/knowledge base article AGAIN?